Frank Bough: BBC

 None of us had remotely the experience of long, unscripted slabs of live TV that Frank had from his sports broadcasting.
 He brought a sense of serenity and reassurance.
 His unruffled composure made us feel this had all been done before, and on the first morning, as the last minutes ticked down to our opening transmission, when hearts were thumping and nerves were jangling, he clapped his hands and—addressing the producers and the technicians as much as Selina and me—gently and firmly said, "Calm down."
 We did.

 Scott later said that Bough would deliberately undermine her by interrupting mid-question and in other ways.
 When she attempted to complain she said that senior management simply was not interested.
 "They seemed to have no emotional intelligence, and they let men like Frank Bough roam the BBC without any check on them."
 She said that there was a very sexist atmosphere at the BBC, "this malevolence".
 The presenter Fern Britton found Bough equally difficult to work with.
 In her autobiography, published in 2008, she wrote early in their professional relationship, Bough asked her, "Well, young lady, I wonder how long it will be before I'm having an affair with you."
+Britton later said Bough then remarked " Because I do have a very big cock."
+She told The Guardian "Frank just measured women by how attractive and ‘fuckable’ they were."
 He was dismissive of Britton at pre-programme briefings: "Oh, hers can wait.
 Now back to mine."
 Britton felt too junior to be able to complain.

 Bough left breakfast television at the end of 1987 to concentrate on the Holiday programme where, having been a roving holidaymaker, he took over as the main presenter when Cliff Michelmore left the series in 1986.

 In February 1989, Bough was hired by Sky News to present the Frank Bough Interview for Sky TV for two series.
 In September 1989, he also joined London Weekend Television where he fronted Six O'Clock Live until it was axed in summer 1992.
 In between his news duties he presented ITV's coverage of the 1991 Rugby World Cup tournament.